zgypa/gnucash_fincen114/README.md

 - ``BANK_ACCOUNTS`` is the GUID of the bank accounts to use.
 - ``THIS_YEAR`` is this calendar year.
 The report will be performed automatically from last year's Jan 1 to last year's Dec 31.
 So change THIS_YEAR one year greate to whatever year you need to get FBAR values for.

+## Contributing

+- Please commit pull request for changes.
+- Look at issues in the